-All restaurants, fitness centers, and indoor entertainment venues in New York City will require proof of vaccination.
+All restaurants, fitness centres, and indoor entertainment venues in New York City will require proof of vaccination.
 Beginning in September, the People of New York City will be required to provide proof of receiving at least one Covid-19 vaccine dose before eating indoors, entering gyms, or going to theatres.
 The new initiative, entitled “Key to NYC Pass,” does not require developing a new application or a vaccination passport.
-Consumers can use a physical CDC vaccine card or an existing vaccine passport app to verify their vaccination status as indoor dining vaccinated in new York .
+Consumers can use a physical CDC vaccine card or an existing vaccine passport app to verify their vaccination status as indoor dining vaccinated in New York.

 The vaccine mandate opens a new chapter in the fight against coronavirus in a city.
 It was once the hub of the pandemic and has seen over 33,000 people die due to it.
 With the spreading of the contagious Delta form, the average number of overall cases has risen to over 1,300, about six times in June.

 The new program’s details aren’t entirely known.
 The program will start on August 16, according to Mayor de Blasio, and further information about the plan will be released in the coming weeks.
 The system will go operational voluntarily on August 16.
 After Labor Day, the city will begin enforcing the new rules on September 13 for vaccination in NYC, when government authorities anticipate increasing indoor activities.
 Recode was notified by City Hall that it planned to reach out to the affected industries regarding the new laws’ enforcement, but no other information has been given.

 How can restaurants still serve those who do not have the vaccination certificate?